 - Implant-grade stainless steel: This type of jewelry is most commonly used for vertical labret piercings because it’s easily customizable and high quality.

 - Titanium: “As far as the metal, properly fitted medical-grade titanium is your best bet,” says Soza.
 Titanium is a great alternative to surgical steel, as it does not contain nickel — so you get all the pros without the con.

-- Gold: No matter what kind of gold you choose for your jewelry—yellow, rose, or white gold—it’s imperative that it’s 14 karat or higher to be sure it’s solid enough not to harbor bacteria.
+- Gold: No matter what kind of gold you choose for your jewelry—yellow, rose, or white gold—it’s imperative that it’s at least 14 karat and no higher than 18 karat to be sure it’s solid enough not to harbor bacteria.

 Association of Professional Piercers.
 Body Piercing Troubleshooting for You and Your Healthcare Professional.

 Association of Professional Piercers.
 Jewelry for Initial Piercings.
 Updated May 3, 2020.